 What Is a Sub-Publisher?

-Remember that most countries have a mechanical rights collection society.
-This society licenses all musical compositions used by all record companies in that country, and you may be surprised to find that mechanical societies are sometimes owned and operated by the government.
-It's the job of each sub-publisher or local publisher to file a claim with the mechanicals society explaining what percentage of a particular song it represents, and whatever money collected is part of their cut.
+Speaking of foreign countries, many have a mechanical rights collection society that licenses compositions used by domestic record companies.
+You may be surprised to find that some mechanical societies are owned and operated by the government.
+Sub-publishers file claims with mechanical societies explaining what percentage of a particular song it represents.
+Whatever money is collected is part of their cut.

-If you have any questions about sub-publishing or music publishing in general, reach out to our team at firstname.lastname@example.org and we can help you make the best decision for your career.
+If you have any questions about sub-publishing or music publishing in general, please reach out to our team.